maxArturo/cl-peg-yapp/readme.md

 - expression definitions always are CamelCase, starting with upcase.
 - unicode literals (e.g. `u10EA44`) can be parsed, but other literals (binary, etc) are not implemented.
-- definition arrows are single-dash
+- definition arrows are single-dash, but both a unicode and compound arrow is accepted.